wangyxxjtu/label_image_script/README.md

 Steps:
 * select or input the image Id in the top "Image ID" box.
-* input the descriptions for two image.
+* input the descriptions for two images in their corresponding caption areas.
 * Click next to continue.

 The "Category" and "Attribution" shows some classification information and attributions, they are predicted by the [Place355 model](https://github.com/CSAILVision/places365) and are only for reference purpose, because they are not reliable.